uwplse/crimp/README.md

 The goal of this project is a verified compiler from SQL-like queries to imperative code.

-The core theorem statement is
+The core theorem statement is of a similar form to other translation equivalence theorems.
 ```coq
 Theorem queryEquivalence:
   forall (q : Query) (p : ImpProgram),